browserengineering/book/book/html.md

 values that contain whitespace, which are a little complicated.

-Since we're not handling whitespace in values, we can split on whitespace to get the tag name and the attribute-value pairs:
+Since we're not handling whitespace in values, we can split on whitespace to get the tag name and the attribute–value pairs:

 ``` {.python}
 class HTMLParser: